permissionx/CascadeSim/README.md

 End to end scripts for LAMMPS simulating cascade and OVITO extracting defect.

 ## Features
-* End to end finish the cascade simulation jobs.
+* Finish the cascade simulation jobs almost by one key.
+Only a few paremeters need to be concerned.
 * SIA directions.

 ## Prerequisites